English Online Dictionary. What means difficulty? What does difficulty mean?

 Etymology

-From Middle English difficultee, from Old French difficulté, from Latin difficultas, from difficul, older form of difficilis (“hard to do, difficult”), from dis- + facilis (“easy”); see difficile and difficult.
+From Middle English difficulte, from Middle French and Anglo-Norman difficulte and their etymon Latin difficultas, from difficul, older form of difficilis (“hard to do, difficult”), from dis- + facilis (“easy”); see difficile and difficult.
 Equivalent to dis- + facile + -ty.
 Also analysable as difficult + -y, though the adjective is historically a backformation from the noun.

 Pronunciation